There is no doubt since the arrival of the Brownlee brothers the popularity of triathlon has exploded.

 I did a Go Tri last year – I’m a very average runner, a better swimmer and I struggle on a bike but I really enjoyed the variety it offers.

-My training involved a coached swim session at my local pool once a week which I do anyway along with at least one run of about five miles, again this is something I usually do within a week.
+My training involved a coached swim session at my local pool once a week which I do anyway, it’s something I’ve been doing for a while and I love it.

-However for the bike part I reluctantly got on my bike the week before, went to the bottom of my road and back and crossed my fingers on the day.
-Not an advisable strategy.
+However I really lack confidence on a bike.
+So for this part I reluctantly got on my bike the week before, went to the bottom of my road and back and crossed my fingers on the day.
+Not an advisable strategy to say the least.

 At the event everyone sets of in small groups so there’s no concern about being the last one over the line and everyone was hugely supportive.